expra-frankfurt/wise25/_sources/content/intro_content.md

-# Introduction to content X
+# Introduction to psychological reseach

-Within the first session we'll spend a fair amount of time on X

 ## Topics